 Listed below are some other recipes and suggestions for a quick, easy, healthy first meal of the day!

 - When picking a cereal, look for whole grains.
 Avoid sugary, processed cereals that will cause you to crash mid-morning.
 Some of my favorite cereals are by the company Nature’s Path, which uses organic ingredients and can be found in health food stores (and in the health food aisle of conventional supermarkets).

 - Find yourself a blender and hop on the green-smoothie train.
 Use 1 banana (fresh or frozen), 1-2 cups baby spinach, kale, or other green, leafy vegetable.
 Add a liquid component.
 You can use almond milk, soymilk, etc. You may want to add frozen or fresh berries for a fruity sweetness.
 Blend well!

 - Oatmeal is a great way to start your day.
 Cook old-fashioned oats in the microwave for 3 minutes (keep an eye on the bowl though, as sometimes it can overflow).
 You can add nuts, fresh or dried fruit, peanut or almond butter, or coconut flakes with banana and mango for a tropical treat!

-- Soy yogurt, Greek yogurt, or plain low-fat yogurt with granola and berries is also a flavorful way to get in some healthy goodness in the A.M.
+- Soy yogurt with granola and berries is also a flavorful way to get in some healthy goodness in the A.M.
 Look for granola with at least 3 grams of fiber and watch out for added sugars.
-Bear Naked brand makes an excellent granola, and if you’re watching your calories, try to halve the portion size and increase the amount of berries in this breakfast.
+Bear Naked brand makes an excellent granola, and if you’re watching your calories, try to halve the portion size and increase the amount of berries in this breakfast

 There are many other ways to enjoy a healthy breakfast.
 Keep reading my blog and I’ll post some muffin recipes that are surprisingly nutritious while sinfully delicious.